espeakers/react-loose-forms/README.md

 # react-loose-forms
 A form library for React that flexible and dynamic allowing it to be effective in many (if not all) situations where you need to collect user input.

 This library is focused on the schema and state management of forms.
 Rendering and layout of input fields are handled separately.
+Here are libraries that help provide the layout and rendering of input fields:
  * [react-loose-forms.bootstrap3](https://github.com/espeakers/react-loose-forms.bootstrap3) - bootstrap 3 styled inputs and field layouts
  * others welcome!